Social security in Sweden

 Social security in Sweden is an aspect of the Swedish welfare system and consists of various social insurances handled by the National Agency for Social Insurance (Försäkringskassan), and welfare provided based on need by local municipalities.
-Social security is the main conduit for redistribution of approximately 48% of the Swedish GDP in the form of taxed income.
+Social security is the main conduit for redistribution of approximately 20% of the Swedish GDP mainly in the form of income taxes, Payroll taxes and Value added taxes.

 Family policy

 Family policy for Swedish social security has undertaken a series of reforms.
 Initially, the policy aimed to encourage Swedish youth to marry and build families.
 The whole family policy consists of three parts: parental benefits, child allowance and public daycare.

 Parental benefit

 Families receive up to a maximum of 480 days (16 months) paid parental leave, föräldrapenning, with an optional additional three months unpaid leave, and ten days of leave after the birth of a child for fathers.
 Regulations require each parent to take at least two months leave, but in reality, some fathers do not take leave at all.
 In this case the policy is implemented on a "use it or lose it" basis and the parental leave time will drop from 16 months to 14 months if unused by one parent.
 The leave can be used intermittently and for parts of days, but must be expended before the child is eight years of age.
 Parents are paid an approximate 80% of their pay for the first 390 days, and in the remaining 90 days, receive a flat rate of SEK 180 per day.
 The rate for unemployed parents is SEK 180 per day for the entirety of their parental leave.

+Fathers in Sweden, on average, do not utilize all of their entitled parental leave time.
+Only about 25% of Swedish companies note that at least 61% of Swedish fathers use more than 12 weeks of leave.
+The amount of parental leave time utilized by fathers in Sweden correlates with relationship status, with single fathers, on average, utilizing less of their parental leave time than fathers with partners do.
+In a study published in Demographic Research, it was found that those fathers who utilize more parental leave tend to have a higher likelihood of fathering a second child in the future, while the possibility for a future third child decreases with additional parental leave time used.
+The amount of parental leave taken by fathers living in Sweden also correlates with their specific desire to do so.
+On average, those fathers who simply desire to be home with their child take the longest leave of nearly twenty weeks.
+As noted in Father's quota, the overall amount of parental leave allowed has been changed over time.